sony/esstra/doc/case-study/openssl.md

 "OpenSSL".
 This document is structured as a step-by-step guide, allowing you to easily understand the basic operations of ESSTRA by following each step in order.

-First, we will build the OpenSSL package using the ESSTRA Core to generate the ELF files.
+First, we will build the OpenSSL package using ESSTRA Core to generate the ELF files.
 These ELF files include metadata containing information about all the source files involved in the compilation, such as absolute paths and checksums.
-We will verify this using the ESSTRA Utility.
+We will verify this using ESSTRA Utility.

-Next, we will demonstrate how to use the feature of the ESSTRA Utility that adds license information of source files to the metadata.
+Next, we will demonstrate how to use the feature of ESSTRA Utility that adds license information of source files to the metadata.
 In this demo, we will use the open-source software license analysis tool [FOSSology](https://github.com/fossology/fossology) to scan the source code for licenses and generate a license information file.
-We will then update the metadata using the ESSTRA Utility based on this information and verify that the license information has been correctly added to the metadata.
+We will then update the metadata using ESSTRA Utility based on this information and verify that the license information has been correctly added to the metadata.

 The operational procedures for the license analysis tool FOSSology are also explained in this guide.